Association of Former Intelligence Officers

 AFIO STORE GIFT ITEMS

-Now available: new Black short-sleeved polo shirts with embroidered AFIO logo.
+Still available - Black short-sleeved polo shirts with embroidered AFIO logo.
 Men's only.

 Show your support for AFIO with our new Black Short-sleeve Polo Shirts.
 Shirts are shrink and wrinkle resistant of fine cotton with a soft, "well-worn, comfy" yet substantial feel.
 They feature a detailed embroidered AFIO seal.
 Get a shirt for yourself and consider as gifts for colleagues, family, and friends.
 Only $50 each including shipping.